 inspired by fresh produce, vibrant flavors and good vibes.

-Justin and Lindsey moved to Paris in 2011 so that Justin could start cooking at the famed L’Arpège.
+Justin moved to Paris in 2011 so that he could start cooking at the famed L’Arpège.

-And Élodie, the newest addition, made her arrival in November 2016 -- just weeks before the Grand Opening of Zia -- and she can often be found at Zia greeting our regulars and new visitors.
+Élodie, Justin's daughter, made her arrival into the world in November 2016 -- only 5 weeks before the Grand Opening of Zia -- and she can often be found at Zia greeting our regulars and new visitors.